wso2/docs-is/en/docs/learn/configuring-a-read-write-active-directory-user-store.md

 # Configuring a Read-write Active Directory User Store

-WSO2 identity server uses a embedded Read/Write LDAP as the primary user store.
+WSO2 identity server uses an embedded Read/Write LDAP as the primary user store.
-This document will guide to you to change that to a Read Write Active Directory user store.
+This document will guide you to change that to a Read Write Active Directory user store.

 !!! tip
     Please read the topic [Configuring User Stores](../../learn/configuring-user-stores)  to get a high-level understanding of the user stores available in WSO2